-The LTD Health Insurance plan is designed to help you continue your medical insurance coverage if you are eligible for Long-Term Disability and become totally and permanently disabled.
-If you meet the eligibility requirements listed below and become totally disabled, the LTD Health Insurance plan continues your County medical insurance coverage while you are receiving County LTD benefits.
+The LTD Health Insurance plan is designed to help you continue your medical insurance coverage if you are eligible for long term disability and become totally and permanently disabled.
+If you meet the eligibility requirements listed on the next page and become totally disabled, the LTD Health Insurance plan continues your County-sponsored medical insurance coverage while you are receiving County LTD benefits.